What do cross-country road trips, wedding speeches, and social media marketing have in common? Planning.

 This feature is of particular valuable for social content creators looking to maintain a backlog of photos to publish on Instagram.

-Now that we’ve reviewed a few helpful tools to kick your social media strategy into high gear, experiment with them.
+Now that we've reviewed a few helpful tools to kick your social media strategy into high gear, experiment with them.
 Every social media team is different, and it could be a combination of these tools that helps you execute your strategy efficiently to drive ROI.
-For getting all of your ideas down and developing a big-picture plan for your social assets, we recommend starting with our template and going from there.